-Starting the detoxification process can be unbelievably scary for the addict and their loved ones.
-However, it is crucial to never forget that a lot of people complete drug and alcohol detoxes every year and live a happy, clean and fulfilled life afterwards.
+Starting the medical detox process can be unbelievably scary for the addict and their loved ones.
+However, it is crucial to never forget that a lot of people complete drug and alcohol detox program every year and live a happy, clean and fulfilled life afterwards.
 Recovery is possible.

 The biggest factor to consider is whether the substance abuser will receive treatment as an inpatient or an outpatient.
-This is determined by professionals based on:
+This is determined by professionals based on many factors:

 - Substance type